jguadagno/jguadagno.github.io/_posts/2009-11-09-desert-code-camp-november-2009-lessons-learned.md

 ## Bring EXTRA equipment!

 You will never now what people will want or need.
-Here’s a list of items that are good to have.
+Here's a list of items that are good to have.

 * Adapters
   * DVI to VGA (those MACs)